-PRTH4960.
-Internship in Christian Ministry (3) Minor, Evangelism Administrator: Mark Maddix Requirements: 17-21 credits PRTH2094.
-Topics in Evangelism (1) (taken twice) PRTH2400.
-Introduction to Christian Missions (3) PRTH3440.
-Cross-Cultural Communication of the Gospel (2) PRTH3750.
-Compassionate Ministry (2) PRTH3960.
-Field Experience (1) PRTH4710.
-Missional Growth and Health (2) THEO3560.
-Theological Explorations of Evangelism (3) THEO3590.
-Theology of the Church (3); or CHED2220.
-Instructional Bible Study (2) Required of Christian Ministry and Biblical Studies Majors: PRTH4960.
-Internship in Christian Ministry (3) Minor, Missions Administrator: Rhonda Carrim This minor with the Christian Ministry major fulfills the educational requirements for ordination in the Church of the Nazarene.
-Requirements: 18-21 credits COMM2030.
-Interpersonal Communication (3) SOGY2030.
-Cultural Anthropology (3) PRTH2600.
+PRTH4820.
+Pastoral Leadership (3) Minor, Missions Administrator: Rhonda Carrim This minor with the Christian Ministry major fulfills the educational requirements for ordination in the Church of the Nazarene.
+Requirements: 17-20 credits CLTA1550.
+Cultural Anthropology (3) or CLTA2030.
+Intercultural Communication (3) COMM2030.
+Interpersonal Communication (3) PRTH2600.
 Foundations for Cross-Cultural Ministry (1) PRTH3400.
 Cross-Cultural Communication of the Gospel (2) PRTH3750.
 Compassionate Ministries (2) PRTH3960.
 Field Experience in Christian Ministry (1) REST3610.
 Exploring World Religious Traditions (3) PRTH4960.
-Internship in Christian Ministry (3) Required of non-Christian Ministry Majors: PRTH2400.
+Internship in Christian Ministry (3) Required of all but Christian Ministry Majors: PRTH2400.
 Introduction to Christian Missions (3) Recommended:

+CLTA2250.
+Issues of Developing Nations I (3)

 COMM3020.
 Organizational Communication (3)

 PSYC1550.
 Introduction to Psychology (3)

-SOGY2250.
-Issues of Developing Nations I (3)

-6 hours of a modern foreign language (for Christian Ministry majors this is in addition to

-GREK2110 or HEBR2110)
+6 hours of a modern foreign language (for Christian Ministry majors this is in addition to GREK2110 or HEBR2110)

 Minor, Parachurch Ministries

 Administrator: Mike Kipp Requirements: 19 credits

 PRTH1710.
-Introduction to Christian Ministry (1)
+Exploring Vocation and Call (1)

 PRTH1900.
 Introduction to Parachurch Ministry (2)

 PRTH3400.
 Cross-Cultural Communication of the Gospel (2)

 PRTH3750.
 Compassionate Ministries (2)

 PRTH3960.
 Field Experience in Parachurch Ministry (2)

 PRTH4960.
 Internship in Parachurch Ministry (3)

 CHED3820.
 Introduction to Youth Ministry (2)

 CHED3860.
 Advanced Youth Ministry (2)

 COMM2030.
 Interpersonal Communication (3)

 Minor, Pastoral Ministries

 Administrator: Jay Akkerman

 This minor with the Christian Ministry major fulfills the educational requirements for ordination in the Church of the Nazarene.

-Requirements:17-21 credits
+Requirements:17-23 credits

-THEO3590.
+PRTH4820.
+Pastoral Leadership (3)

+THE03590.
 Theology of the Church (3)

 4000 level course (2) in (BIBL) biblical literature in addition to all biblical literature courses required for general education and the student's major

-PRTH3960.
-Field Experience in Christian Ministry (1)

 Choose one of the following: